edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.2.md

                 + id
                 + value
                 + for

 ### 6. Student Do (20 minutes)
 * *Show [this html file](1.2-exercises/1.2.6-in-class-exercise.html) on the projector.
-It is what the students must code out in the next exercise.*
+It is what the students must code out in this exercise.*

+* *Slack this out*

 * Make a new file called `student-bio.html` using terminal
-* Stage, commit, and push to github
+* Stage, commit, and push to first-week-repo
 * Inside your `student-bio.html` file do the following:
     + Make a `header` tag, inside the header put an image "LINK TO IMAGE FILEPATH"
         + The `alt` text for the image should read "Rutgers Coding Bootcamp"